sethspearman/SpearSoft.RulesEngine/README.md

 # SpearSoft.RulesEngine
 ##### Rules Engine

 ##### Note - SpearSoft.RulesEngine is a fork of the original RulesEngine that was published by athoma13 on CodePlex but has not been maintained for some time and was not ported (as far as I can tell) to another public source management system before CodePlex was shutdown.
 The original but archived source can be found [here](https://archive.codeplex.com/?p=rulesengine).
 I also changed the namespace on this version from RulesEngine to SpearSoft.RulesEngine to prevent namespace collisions.
+Also, this version has already been ported to target .net core 2.1 and the library is targeting .net standard 2.0.

 Rules Engine is a C# project that makes it easier for developers to define business rules on domain objects without coupling the domain object to the business rule.
 The rules engine supports cross-field validation and conditional validation.
 Rules are interface-based and are easily extensible.
 Rules can be added using a fluent interface.